How to Take Passport Photos at Home (2025): Government-Accepted Requirements

 Compare the three photographs taken from different distances with a 17 mm focal length.
 A 17 mm lens is close to a typical lens found in a smartphone.
 The photos are cropped so that the subject is the same size in all photographs.

-3. 17 mm lens, 2 m (7 ft) distance.
+- 17 mm lens, 2 m (7 ft) distance.
 No visible distortion.
-Keep in mind, the photo had to be cropped so much, the image quality has notably decreased.
+Remember that the photo had to be cropped so much that the image quality has notably decreased.

 Compare the 17 mm lens examples to the 50 mm lens examples above.
 When the distance is the same, the photos look the same (after cropping).